Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **What's new for**:

 * **Axway Central CLI** (version 2.6.0):
-    * Manages team ownership of Environments and API Services
+    * Manages team ownership of Environments and API services
-    * Added a simple ‘–team’ filter for users to only Get Environments and API Services for a specific team that they are a member of
+    * Added a simple ‘–team’ filter for users to only Get Environments and API services for a specific team that they are a member of
     * Auto-generates a logical name for resources when a logical name is not provided with a ‘create’ and ‘apply’ command
     * Deprecated the “axway central create service-account” command as of Central CLI version 2.5.0 or later
 * **Amplify Central WebUI**:
-    * When adding an API Service using an API Specification file (OAS2/OAS3), the title, description and endpoints are auto-populated
+    * When adding an API service using an API Specification file (OAS2/OAS3), the title, description and endpoints are auto-populated

 **Bug fixes**: